 Since our founding, we have sought to “think big” in pursuing solutions to entrenched segregation.

 We have convened academics and advocates to advance conversations on how we can substantially reduce intense segregation within a decade and have collaborated on big proposals based on those ideas discussed.
-Those proposals are outlined here along with strategies that require broad partnerships for a successful launch we are still exploring.
-Please, reach out to us if you would like to discuss these further.
+Those proposals are outlined here, along with strategies that we will continue exploring as we broaden our partnerships.
+For those who may be interested in partnering with our program, please feel free to contact us.

 Integration Moonshot Initiative

 Since March 2019, an informal group of scholars and activists have been meeting and working on the development of comprehensive strategies aimed at reducing levels of metropolitan housing segregation.

 We are united by the powerful evidence that shows very high levels of segregation are a key driver of racial inequality in the United States, and that segregation is closely linked to the concentration of poverty, limited opportunity, and diminished mobility.
 Many public policies address housing segregation indirectly, but we believe that addressing the phenomenon directly and comprehensively is a productive, efficient, and just path forward.
 We therefore call our effort the “Moonshot Initiative.”
 The Moonshot is not an organization, but a collaborative process; we do not have members, but partners and participants.
 It is an approach to thinking about how to make dramatic progress on some of our biggest and most persistent social problems.

 Packets with background materials distributed at the Moonshot Initiatives first three meetings